DCAN-Labs/functional-random-forest/simple_infomap/README.md

 - /group_shares/PSYCH/code/release/utilities/simple_infomap/simple_infomap.py

 ## Requirements:
- - A square matrix.
-It currently will not take matrices with uneven rows/columns.
-This runs the **undirected** (older) version of infomap.
+ - A matlab matrix.
+  - _Script has been updated to run infomap with a directed matrix, but **this has not been tested**_
-  - _This will **eventually** be updated to the newest version of infomap and will work with undirected matrices as well._
+  - _This also now uses the newest version of infomap, rather than the AIRC's old undirected only version_

 ## Arguments:
  - **-h** _shows the help menu_